shuhui-wang/myacademicresume/content/authors/admin/_index.md

 title: Shuhui Wang
 ---

 Hi!
-Shuhui (Alex) here.
+Shuhui (Jesse) here.
 Thank you for visiting my website!

 I am a graduate student in Soil and water conservation engineering at Beijing Forestry University (expected graduation: June 2022) under the supervision of Prof. Yujie Wang and Prof. Yunqi Wang.
 Most of my work involves developing models and statistical techniques for solving problems in the non-point source pollution control and watershed planning.